bigtoast/pillage/README.md

 when collect() is called.

 ### StatsReporter
 A StatsReporter has just one method report that takes in a StatsSummary.
-There is currently one implementation, GangliaStatsReporter which will send the stats to a Ganlgia server over UDP.
+Multiple reporters can be configured.

+ * GangliaStatsReporter sends to Ganglia over UDP
+ * GraphiteStatsReporter sends to Graphite over TCP
+ * GMetricStatsReporter sends stats to Ganaglia using the gmetric command line tool ( Not the best, but useful if UDP is unavailable )
+ * ConsoleStatsReporter sends stats to System.out

 ### PeriodicStatsCollector
 This is a utility singleton that can be used to schedule regular calls to collect() for a given StatsCollector.